hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 # delete pages
  When delete pages, those will not be immediately removed from the filesystem.
 Those are kept for a certain period of time.
 User can avoid accidentally delete pages.

+1. remove page ref from metadata.json of the notebook. (still recoverable)
+2. gabage collection will work at scaduled time.
+3. when gabage collection find pages has no ref to the matadata.json, delete the file permanently.

 # network
 ## protocol